lightning/bolts/02-peer-protocol.md

 ##### Requirements

-The `accepter` node:
-  - MAY omit this message

 The sending node:
   - MUST NOT send `funding_add_input` if it has already transmitted `funding_add_complete`
   - MUST send this after `accept_channel2` has been exchanged, but before `funding_add_complete`